sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ## Guiding Policy

 The following policy reflects the decision adopted by the **CIO of ESDC** (approval by CIO not yet obtained) when deciding whether an IT solution should be obtained by adopting, buying or building it.
-Each policy statement is a declaration of that decision and has received the endorsement of its associated area of governance body (endorsements not yet obtained, see section [coherent set of actions](#coherent-set-of-actions)).
+Each policy statement is a declaration of that decision and has received the endorsement of its associated area of governance body (endorsements not yet obtained, see [Coherent set of actions](#coherent-set-of-actions)).

 This policy becomes active when IT Solutions are to be obtained, whether delivered by ESDC or by a third-party provider.
 Once active, all teams involved in the project, and the IT products involved in the IT Solution, must comply with this guiding policy.